 Join the cheese revolution, 26-28 May 2018

-After a hugely successful two day festival in Hoxton in November, the London Cheese Project is back for the May summer Bank Holiday with an expanded line up of traders, talks, tastings and cutting edge booze matches.
+After a hugely successful two day festival in Hoxton in November, the London Cheese Project is back for the May summer Bank Holiday with an expanded line up of cheesemakers, mongers and street food , talks, tastings and cutting edge booze matches.

-Taking place on Sat-Mon, 26-28 May, the ticketed three-day festival of fromage will take place outside in the gardens of the Geffrye Museum in Hoxton, East London, bringing together an unparalleled line up of the UK’s best cheese makers, cheesemongers and street food chefs at the forefront of the British cheese renaissance.
+Taking place on Sat-Mon, 26-28 May, the ticketed three-day festival will take place outside in the gardens of the Geffrye Museum in Hoxton, East London, bringing together an unparalleled line up of the UK’s best cheese makers, cheesemongers and street food chefs at the forefront of the British cheese renaissance.

-Plus: CULTURE CLUB – a series of expert tutored tastings from cheese writer and World Cheese Awards judge Patrick McGuigan (click link for more details and
+Plus: CULTURE CLUB – a series of ticketed tutored tastings from cheese writer and World Cheese Awards judge Patrick McGuigan (click link for more details and